Friday, June 13, 2025

 Understanding Emotional Triggers

 What triggers emotional eating varies for everyone.
-It can be stress, boredom, or feeling lonely.
-These feelings make you want to eat comfort foods like sugary snacks or processed meals.
-These foods are missing important vitamins and minerals.
+It can be stress, boredom, or loneliness.
+Sweet cravings for sugary snacks or processed meals feel good—it’s the comfort food you want.
+However, these foods are missing essential vitamins and minerals.

 Compounding Effects of Stress